cordy001/TermuxNetHunter/README.md

 ### Phones that are commonly compatible with NetHunter (arm64):

-Most of these use Snapdragon or MediaTek (like yours):
+Most of these use Snapdragon or MediaTek:

 Snapdragon-based (common)